Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-date-tolocalestring.md

 Depending on which locale your country uses, it might look different.

-To use this function we must call it upon our date object like so:
+To use this function, we must call it upon our date object like so:

 ```js
 console.log(date.toLocaleDateString('en-US'));